 Buy discounted restaurant gift cards on the secondary market.
 People sell unwanted gift cards to various sites, which resell them at a discount to face value.
 The options available vary and you have to wait for them to arrive in the mail, but there are some good deals to be had.

-Join OpenTable, an online reservation service that lets you earn 100 points per booking.
-Once you’ve earned 2,000 points, you can redeem for a $10 to $25 dining check.
+Join OpenTable, an online reservation service that lets you earn 100 points per booking, which you can trade in for a variety of rewards, including discounts on meals, Amazon, hotels, and more.
 Even if I’m dining alone I make a reservation to earn the points.

 Join dining rewards programs at any restaurant, chain or restaurant group that you may dine at more than once.
 Every program is different, but if you eat out a few times you may accrue savings for future use.
 Also, if your dining companions don’t collect points you may be able to earn theirs, too, depending on the program rules.

 Sign up to receive emails from restaurants in your area.
 Some offer an instant discount and some will send you a discount offer from time to time or on your birthday.

 Check your mail for postcards and coupon packs that contain local restaurant discount coupons.

 Check for employee discounts in areas close to your office, particularly if you work for a large employer.